driveall/view/README.md

 & java -jar -Dspring.profiles.active=dev store-0.0.1-SNAPSHOT.war
 & java -jar -Dspring.profiles.active=dev battle-0.0.1-SNAPSHOT.war

-table in DynamoDB will be created and filled with correct data while first store app start.
+The table in the DynamoDB will be created and filled with the correct data while the first 'store' service start.

+'battle' service needs to process any battle.
+Other functionality will work without 'battle' service

-app can be tested using url 'http://3.66.225.3:8080/'
+The app can be tested using url 'http://3.66.225.3:8080/' (can be broken)

-### Application itself is the online multi-player game
+## Application itself is the online multi-player game
 It gives the ability to fight Bots, fight 1 on 1 between two players online.
 Also you can create the alliance or enter into present one and take a part in multiplayer battles.
 Multiplayer battles also able